kubeshop/botkube/CONTRIBUTING.md

      This is ideal for running Botkube on a local cluster, e.g. using [kind](https://kind.sigs.k8s.io) or [`minikube`](https://minikube.sigs.k8s.io/docs/).

      Remember to set the `IMAGE_PLATFORM` env var to your target architecture.
 For example, the command below builds the `linux/arm64` target.

      By default, the build targets `linux/amd64`.

         ```sh
         IMAGE_PLATFORM=linux/arm64 make container-image-single
         docker tag ghcr.io/kubeshop/botkube:v9.99.9-dev <your_account>/botkube:v9.99.9-dev
         docker push <your_account>/botkube:v9.99.9-dev
         ```
-        Where `<your_account>` is Docker hub account to which you can push the image.
+        Where `<your_account>` is Docker hub or any other registry provider account to which you can push the image.

    - **Multi-arch target builds for any K8s cluster**